New Voices: When Captain Flint Was Still a Good Man

 The pot races downward, wrapped in violent foam.
 Sam’s hands still won’t release, and he writhes against the mesh.
 He feels the shallowness of the pot, the narrowness.
 In the black rush of water the pot feels, of course, like a coffin.
 He’s deep enough now to have been buried four times over.
 The pressure is in his sinuses, his inner ear and his temples; it seems to curl up his fingernails and earlobes.
 Somehow, amazingly, he resists the temptation to scream and to breathe.
 He imagines he can smell the herring as its slotted plastic jar floats behind him like a streamer on the back of a bicycle.
 The herring that will be a siren call to armies of king crab, three feet wide, scuttling across the bottom of the sea, pincers raised and swinging like lanterns.
 Sam pictures himself dead, after a two-day soak.
 The pull of the hydraulic winch, the pot rising, breaking the surface, banging against the Cordilleran’s steel hull.
 He is unceremoniously dumped onto the deck, his body swollen by seawater, half devoured to white bone.

-His feet stab the dark, and, miraculously, the pot breaks open at the bottom – It had to be part of some larger destiny; the fight to stay awake and alive had to be turned, somehow, from drudgery to heroism. or the top?
+His feet stab the dark, and, miraculously, the pot breaks open at the bottom – or the top?
 His fingers finally release; he pulls back his arms.
 He slides from the pot into open water and is tempted to breathe it like air.
 He wants to kick his legs, but is afraid they might only take him deeper.
 He spins, trying to locate himself in the gauze of bubbles and spies the buoy line, nearly phosphorescent in the darkness.
 With the line to orient him, he can see the pot rushing away like a train.